 Residency Program Director's Welcome

-Thanks for your interest in the University of Kentucky!
-Our Diagnostic Radiology Residency Training Program is fully accredited by the ACGME for 25 residents.
-We will be offering six PGY-2 positions starting in July 2017 in the 2016 match.
+Thank you for your interest in the University of Kentucky!
+Our ACGME-accredited Diagnostic Radiology Residency Training Program will be offering eight PGY-2 positions in the 2022 NRMP Match for the July 1, 2023 appointment year.